abdollahkahne/vk-auth-library/README.md

 });
 ```

-Here you can get User Info from the API or using the following method:
+If You have access_token and user_id, you can get the general User Info using the following method too:
 `const user=await client.getUserProfile(user_id,access_token);`